 All drugs and supplements come with risks.
 Click on the links to learn more about the potential side effects of taking these drugs.

-Methylene blue has a multitude of potential drug interactions as it is a monoamine oxidase inhibitor, which can cause a dangerous serotonin syndrome in people also taking antidepressants.
+Methylene blue as an intravenous formulation is FDA approved to treat a limited number of conditions and has a multitude of potential drug interactions as it is a monoamine oxidase inhibitor, which can cause a dangerous serotonin syndrome in people also taking antidepressants and opioids.

-Ironically, methylene blue is FDA approved to treat methemoglobinemia, but in people with G6PD deficiency, it can paradoxically worsen the condition by inducing hemolysis (breakdown of red blood cells) and oxidative stress
+Ironically, intravenous methylene blue is FDA approved to treat methemoglobinemia, but in people with G6PD deficiency, it can paradoxically worsen the condition by inducing hemolysis (breakdown of red blood cells) and oxidative stress.

-Methylene blue acts as an electron carrier within the mitochondria's electron transport chain, generating ATP, the cell's primary energy currency.
-By improving electron flow, methylene blue may enhance energy production and reduce the generation of reactive oxygen species, unstable molecules that can cause cellular damage (oxidative stress).
+Methylene blue is thought to act as an electron carrier within the mitochondria's electron transport chain, generating ATP, the cell's primary energy currency.
+By potentially improving electron flow, methylene blue may enhance energy production and reduce the generation of reactive oxygen species, unstable molecules that can cause cellular damage (oxidative stress).

 I’m encouraged

 So, the plan is set.
-I’m increasing the Ivermectin and adopting the seven-on/seven-off fenbendazole cycle.
+I’m increasing the dose of ivermectin and adopting the seven-on/seven-off fenbendazole cycle.
 As always, this decision comes after careful consideration, research, and weighing the potential risks and benefits for me.

-While correlation isn't causation, this result fuels my resolve to continue integrating evidence-based medicine with complementary approaches and unwavering attention to my mental and spiritual well-being.
+While correlation isn't causation, this result inspires me to continue integrating evidence-based medicine with complementary experimental approaches.
+As always, I pay unwavering attention to my mental and spiritual well-being.

 The real test, of course, lies ahead with the next set of labs in three months.
-I remain committed to sharing my experiences transparently, hoping it empowers you in your own decision-making processes.
+I remain committed to transparently sharing my experiences.

 Keith